 Festivals and holidays are a part of our lives.
 Almost every week we have a major or minor festival.
-Festivals are so woven in the fabric of our lives that their celebration and ritual is what contributes to our vivid culture.
-On 28th of March this year we celebrate Ram Naumi or Ram’s birthday.
-The fasting, praying and eating of sumptuous food apart, the story of his birth is very interesting.
+Festivals are so woven in the fabric of our lives that their celebration and ritual are what contribute to our vivid culture.
+On the 28th of March this year we celebrate Ram Naumi or Ram’s birthday.
+The fasting, praying, and eating of sumptuous food apart, the story of his birth is very interesting.
 Rama is a very important God of the Hindus and it is believed that he was the King of Ayodhya.

 Rama is worshiped as an incarnation of Lord Vishnu.
 This is the story of how he was born as a human on earth.

 Long long ago there was a great King named Dasharath, who ruled the kingdom of Ayodhya.
 Today Ayodhya is in the State of Uttar Pradesh, in India.
 King Dasharath was a brave and powerful King.
 He was a just ruler.
 The King was loved by his subjects and nobles.
 He had three beautiful wives, Kaushalya, Sumitra, and Kaikaye.
 In spite of their prosperity and riches the King and Queens of Ayodhya were very sad.
 They had no children and this caused them a lot of anxiety.
 On the advice of his councilors the King called and consulted a number of astrologers and saints to find a way out of the problem.